JamesWainaina/JamesWainaina/README.md

 # 💼 Projects:

-These are some of the projects I have been working on:
+These are some of the projects I have been working on

+  #- Click on the names to see the deployed versions